 The straw yellow color of brass will turn golden yellow then slowly brown to approach a bronze hue.

-The brass will remain golden yellow on the handled parts, the patina will develop more quickly on the parts not touched by hand.
-The pieces will then brown nicely to develop their own character.
+The brass will remain golden yellow on the handled parts, the patina will develop more quickly on the parts not touched by the hand.
+Natural brass may appear shiny on certain parts (BALL shape for example) but its appearance quickly becomes matt to develop its own character.

-Outdoors, brass will patinate faster and differently depending on the climate and will require more regular maintenance if desired.
+Outside, brass will patinate faster and differently depending on the climate and will require more regular maintenance if desired.

->> If you prefer the piece to develop its own character, simply clean with a soft, lint-free cloth, possibly use a damp, soapy sponge and then wipe well.
+>> If you prefer the piece to develop its own character, simply clean with a soft, lint-free cloth, possibly a damp, soapy sponge before wiping well.

->> If you wish to restore the initial finish, the object should ideally be dismantled, then use a good quality brass cream, rinse with lukewarm water, wipe well with a soft cloth, and possibly then apply a protective wax for brass.
+>> If you wish to restore the initial finish, the object of the door should ideally be dismantled, then use a good quality brass cream, rinse with lukewarm water, wipe well with a soft cloth, and possibly then apply a protective wax for brass.

 (following the recommendations of the product manufacturer)